top of page

 Do I have to find my own placement/work experience?

 As part of the course, you will be required to undertake some internal clinical placement days and some external clinical placement days and some work experience days.
-Internal clinical placement days are arranged by us.

 External clinical placement days are with qualified veterinary physiotherapists who meet certain criteria.
 We will provide you with a list of contacts, or you may find your own, as long as they are suitably qualified.
 We pay the veterinary physiotherapist for providing you with clinical placement days.